Who Is Michael Phelps?

 “I don’t know yet.
 Honestly, we’re kind of taking it day by day.
 I don’t think either one of us has real expectations other than to have fun, see what happens and go from there.
 Unlike previous years, there’s no long-term plan.”

 While Phelps did compete at the Mesa Grand Prix, he made a more impressive showing at the Pan Pacific Championships held that summer in Australia, winning three golds and two silvers.

 2016 Summer Olympics in Rio

-On June 29, 2016, Michael Phelps celebrated a huge comeback when he became the first American male swimmer to earn a spot on five Olympic teams.
+On June 29, 2016, Phelps celebrated a huge comeback when he became the first American male swimmer to earn a spot on five Olympic teams.
 His then-girlfriend Nicole Johnson, their baby, Boomer, and Phelps' mother Debbie watched the Olympic legend break history from the stands in Rio.

 On August 7, 2016, Phelps clinched his 19th Olympic gold medal in Rio swimming the second leg of the men's 400 freestyle relay.
 He went on to win gold in both the 200-meter butterfly and in the 4x200-meter freestyle relay along with Conor Dwyer, Townley Haas and Ryan Lochte.

 “Doing a double like that is a lot harder now than what it once was,” Phelps said about competing in the races at the age of 31.
 “That is for sure.”

 Phelps went on to compete in the 200-meter individual medley, an event dubbed "the Duel in the Pool" because he faced off against friend, teammate and rival Ryan Lochte, the world record holder in the race.
 Phelps dominated the race, winning gold in over a body-length at 1:54.66 seconds, right behind Lochte's record of 1:54.00.
 Lochte failed to medal.
 Phelps' victory made him the first swimmer to win four consecutive golds in the same event.